The UK and France reiterate that Russia’s invasion of Ukraine must end in failure as US aid falters

 “Hand in hand since the beginning, our two countries are working together to ensure that the Russian aggression is not rewarded, is a failure,” Colonna said.

-In the United States, assistance for Ukraine has become entangled in domestic politics.
-U.S. President Joe Biden’s push for billions of dollars of replenished wartime aid is being held up in Congress.
-The European Union and its 27 member states have sent $91 billion in wartime financial, military, humanitarian and refugee assistance.
-But they also are wrangling about their next planned lump-sum amount.

-Cameron said that support for Ukraine from the U.K. — no longer an EU member — and France will continue “for as long as it takes.”
+Cameron said that U.K. and French support for Ukraine will continue “for as long as it takes.”

-Likening the war to “a play that comes in different acts,” he said Ukraine’s allies must determine its next phase.
+Likening the war to “a play that comes in different acts,” he also said that Ukraine’s allies must determine its next phase.

 The second act was Ukraine’s counteroffensive in the summer of 2022, he said, “the brilliance that the Ukrainians showed in driving back the Russians, taking back half the territory that had been lost, pushing them back across the Black Sea.”